Volunteering is rewarding & fun at BAS!

-Burlington Animal Services welcomes volunteers who have a sincere interest in our animals.
-Volunteers are an integral extension of our staff and we appreciate your time and willingness to help.
-To be an effective volunteer there must be a sincere interest in the work to be done, acceptance of supervision, adherence to our policies and a prudent use of common sense when working with the animals.
-We ask volunteers to be professional and courteous at all times, and to maintain the dignity and credibility of the Animal Services department with the public.
+Volunteer ProgramBurlington Animal Services welcomes volunteers at our Pet Adoption & Resource Center who have a sincere interest in helping animals.
+Volunteers are an integral extension of our staff and we appreciate your time and willingness to help!To be an effective volunteer there must be a sincere interest in the work to be done, acceptance of supervision, adherence to our policies and a prudent use of common sense when working with the animals.
+We ask volunteers to be professional and courteous at all times, and to maintain the dignity and credibility of Animal Services with the public.

 - Volunteers must be 16 years of age or older.